One Nine and Insurance

-Visiting an in-network therapist may seem like a good option, but there are a few things to consider before you make your choice.
-Yes, you have a choice in your care.
+Visiting an in-network therapist may be a cheaper option, but there are a few things to consider before you make your choice.

 In-network therapy clinics often treat 2-3 patients/hour and a patient regularly sees the therapist for less than 20 minutes.
 They do this because they have contracted with your insurance to take less reimbursement for your care.
 This contract directly dictates the quality of care that you receive, because they must see more patients to stay in business.